-2. The Applicant joined UNMMIK on 1 July 1999 as an Administrative Assistant at the Skopje liaison office on a fixed-term contract that was renewed annually.
-His last fixed-term contract covered the period 1 July 2011 to 30 June 2012.
-Previous to his employment with UNMIK, the Applicant worked for the United Nations Preventive Deployment Force in the Former Yugoslav Republic of Macedonia.
-In total, the Applicant gave 17 years of service to the Organization.

-3. In a report dated 30 January 2012 entitled Budget for the United Nations Interim Administration Mission in Kosovo for the period from 1 July 2012 to 30 June 2013, (A/66/673), the Secretary-General proposed to the General Assembly that four posts in the Mission's liaison office in Skopje, including that of the Applicant, should be abolished.
-On 13 March 2012, the Special Representative of the Secretary General for Kosovo informed the staff members posted in Skopje that the office would be closing on 30 June 2012.

-4. By letter dated 19 March 2012, the Applicant and three other staff members whose posts were to be abolished on 30 June 2012 requested the Special Representative to grant them a termination indemnity.

-5. On 27 March 2012, the Applicant received official notification that, in view of the closing of the liaison office in Skopje and of the abolition of his post, his fixed-term contract with UNMIK would not be renewed beyond its expiry on 30 June 2012.

-6. By letter dated 23 April 2012, the Chief Civilian Personnel Officer of UNMIK informed the Applicant that his request for a termination indemnity had been denied.

-7. On 12 June 2012, the Applicant requested a management evaluation of this decision.
-On 1 August 2012, the contested decision was upheld.

-8. On 30 June 2012, the Applicant's fixed-term contract expired.

-9. On 28 August 2012, the Applicant submitted an application contesting the decision not to grant him a termination indemnity.
-The Respondent submitted his reply on 26 September 2012.
+- 2. The Applicant joined UNMMIK in June 1999.
+From 1 January 2000 to 30 June 2012, she received a series of consecutive fixed-term contracts that were renewed annually.
+She was a Senior Language Assistant at the Skopje liaison office of the Mission.
+Her last fixed-term contract was effective through 30 June 2012. - 3.
+In a report dated 30 January 2012 entitled Budget for the United Nations Interim Administration Mission in Kosovo for the period from 1 July 2012 to 30 June 2013, (A/66/673), the Secretary-General proposed to the General Assembly that four posts in the Mission's liaison office in Skopje, including that of the Applicant, should be abolished.
+On 13 March 2012, the Special Representative of the Secretary General for Kosovo informed the staff members posted in Skopje that the office would be closing on 30 June 2012. - 4.
+By letter dated 19 March 2012, the Applicant and three other staff members whose posts were to be abolished on 30 June 2012 requested the Special Representative to grant them a termination indemnity. - 5.
+On 27 March 2012, the Applicant received official notification that, in view of the closing of the liaison office in Skopje and of the abolition of her post, her fixed-term contract with UNMIK would not be renewed beyond its expiry on 30 June 2012. - 6.
+By letter dated 23 April 2012, the Chief Civilian Personnel Officer of UNMIK informed the Applicant that her request for a termination indemnity had been denied. - 7.
+On 12 June 2012, the Applicant requested a management evaluation of this decision.
+On 1 August 2012, the contested decision was upheld. - 8.
+On 30 June 2012, the Applicant's fixed-term contract expired. - 9.
+On 24 August 2012, the Applicant submitted an application contesting the decision not to grant her a termination indemnity.
+The Respondent submitted his reply on 24 September 2012.